cpjobling/eglm03-textbook/_build/07/4/canon.md

 -   Systems with repeated poles

--   Systems wih complex poles
+-   Systems with complex poles

 These are discussed in the notes but will not be examined!